kzouchka/Director_old/README.md

 # Director

 Director is an R package designed to streamline the visualization of multiple levels of interacting biological data.
-It utilizes a customized Sankey plugin of the JavaScript library D3 (http://d3js.org) to provide an alternative to  standard network visualization of biological networks.
+It utilizes the R package htmltools and customized Sankey plugin of the JavaScript library D3 (http://d3js.org) to provide an alternative to  standard network visualization of biological networks.
 It is a fast and easy browser-enabled solution to discovering potentially interesting downstream effects or regulatory pathways.
 The diagrams are dynamic, interactive, and packaged as HTML